steveloughran/spark-timeline-integration/src/main/docs/timeline.md

 work to address this is ongoing.

-1. The 1.0 API (Hadoop 2.6-2.7) is REST-based.
+1. The 1.0 ATS API (Hadoop 2.6-2.7) is REST-based.
 If the server is down, then a backlog of events will build up.
 The configuration parameter `spark.hadoop.yarn.timeline.post.limit` sets a limit, after which spark events will be discarded.

-1. The 1.5 API saves events to HDFS; data can be written while HDFS is available.
+1. The 1.5 ATS API saves events to HDFS; data can be written while HDFS is available.
 The option `spark.hadoop.yarn.timeline.post.limit` still sets the limit of events to queue, but server outages, hence queue overflow, is less.